DEFRA/ffc-ahwr-automated-tests/README.md

 ---

 ## 🚀 Prerequisites
+- macOS (this repo has been developed on a Macbook laptop, so if you are running Windows it probably needs some changes to get it to work)
 - Node version 20+
 - Azure login for Dev tenant
+- Make sure you are on the VPN
 - Docker
+- Create a .env file in the root of the repo
-- Make sure you have MESSAGE_QUEUE_PASSWORD, AZURE_STORAGE_CONNECTION_STRING and APPLICATIONINSIGHTS_CONNECTION_STRING in a .env file in the root of the repo
+- Make sure you have MESSAGE_QUEUE_PASSWORD, AZURE_STORAGE_CONNECTION_STRING and APPLICATIONINSIGHTS_CONNECTION_STRING in your .env file
 - You can find these values by speaking to a dev

 ## 🧪 Running Automated Tests